FGA-DIKU/EHR/corebehrt/main/README.md

   n_hours_censoring: -10 # censor time after index date (negative means before)
   n_hours_start_follow_up: 1 # start follow up (considering outcomes) time after index date (negative means before)
   n_hours_end_follow_up: null # end follow up (considering outcomes) time after index date (negative means before)

+# Optional: Pattern-based delayed censoring
+concept_pattern_hours_delay:
+  "^D/": 72  # Delay censoring of diagnosis codes by 72 hours
 ```

+#### Delayed Censoring

+The `concept_pattern_hours_delay` configuration enables concept-specific censoring delays, which is useful for handling:

+1. **Documentation Delays**: Some events (like diagnoses) are typically coded with a time delay after the actual occurrence.
+By setting a longer censoring window for these codes, we can better account for this real-world documentation lag.

+2. **Code-Specific Information Leakage**: Different types of medical codes may have different levels of potential information leakage we can use harsher censoring by setting a negative delay value.

+The delays are specified using regex patterns that match against concept strings in the vocabulary.
+This feature helps create more realistic training scenarios by reflecting the actual timing of information availability in clinical settings.

 ## 7. Finetune Model